-- Start your morning by drinking one cup of squeezed lemon juice mixed with lukewarm water.
+- Start your morning by drinking one cup of squeezed lemon juice with lukewarm water.
 (It is even better if you add one tablespoon of apple cider vinegar + one tablespoon of olive oil.)

 - Vegetables, seeds, sprouts, roots, nuts, legumes, beans, lentils, mushrooms, fruits, and berries.

 - Moist low-medium glycemic index starches such as rice, sweet potato, taro root, spelled, and quinoa.
 (You better add a teaspoon of coconut oil, Ghee purified butter, or other natural oils for better absorption.)

 - Eat deep-water fish 2-3 times a week.
 They are less contaminated and also have high omega-three and vitamin D3 content.

 - Fish is easy to digest and does not create a very acidic environment in the intestines.

 - Organic range-free eggs (especially egg yolk) are excellent emulsifiers due to their high lecithin content.
 (Good quality egg yolk has an orange color.)

 - Egg yolk is rich in vitamin D3.